CyVerse-learning-materials/ez_quickstart/index.rst

 You will be re-directed back to a CyVerse CAS service, log into your account.

-The Jupyer Hub should now be loaded in the browser tab.
+The Jupyter Hub should now be loaded in the browser tab.

 *EZ Install Singularity*